fadado/shed/docs/reference-container.md

             Lookup the running processes of a container unpause CONTAINER [CONTAINER...]
             Unpause a paused container
+        update [OPTIONS] CONTAINER [CONTAINER...]
-        wait [OPTIONS] CONTAINER [CONTAINER...]
+            Update resources of one or more containers wait [OPTIONS] CONTAINER [CONTAINER...]
             Block until a container stops, then print its exit code